Utah Residential Lease Agreement

 Bed Bugs Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
 Utah caps late fees at 10% of the rent or up to $75.
-Returned check fees are capped at $20.
+Returned check fees have a $20 limit.
 If not paid within 15 days of proper notice, the landlord may charge an additional $35 in collection costs.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.